jeffpalin/liri-node-app/README.md

         To get song information type the following: node liri.js movie-this movie name [ENTER]
         Note:
-        QUOTATION MARKS REQUIRED FOR TRACK NAME IF MULTIPLE WORDS!
+        NO QUOTATION MARKS REQUIRED FOR TRACK NAME IF MULTIPLE WORDS!

 3.)
 OMDB
         To get movie information type the following: